Syriusz-2005/mc-bingo-bot/README.md

 # mc-bingo-bot

-mc-bingo-bot is a mineflayer-based bot that is able to play minecraft map called bingo.
+mc-bingo-bot is a [mineflayer](https://github.com/PrismarineJS/mineflayer) - based bot that is able to play minecraft map called bingo.

 The project is not done yet, but you can still install and use it however you want.